 In order to prevent cavities brushing twice a day and flossing regularly will surely help.
 The use of fluoride, whether through regular dental exams or daily tablets, will toughen the enamel of the tooth and make it harder for the acid to penetrate it.
 Following a diet that’s low in sugar may be the biggest benefit – limiting sugary beverages and snacks will keep tooth enamel strong while also keeping your child healthy.

-Following the simple steps above can help your child avoid the pain and stress of going to the dentist.
+Following the simple steps above can help your child avoid the pain and stress of going to the Dental 266 dentist in Burwood, NSW.
 Although a cavity can be serious if left untreated, proper brushing and care, along with a nutritious diet will keep baby teeth healthy and give the chance for permanent teeth to create a beautiful smile.